CityofToronto/bdit_data-sources/volumes/miovision/README.md

 #### `periods`

 Reference table for all unique time periods.
-Used primarily to aggregate 15-minute data for reporting purposes.
+Used primarily to aggregate 15-minute data for reporting purposes:

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|